VISIT US

 If you are ever feeling overwhelmed during the performance, please let a Duty Manager know - we have a quiet room where people can take time out.

-We use creative captions as part of our show design and audio interpretation is available upon request, as well as monthly BSL enhanced performances.
+We use creative captions as part of our show design, and audio and BSL interpretation is available upon request.
+Touch tours of the objects can also be arranged by prior request.

 All rooms in the museum have HEPA grade air filters which operate at any time the site is in use, to reduce the risk of airborne infections.